-Again, Chiang Mai has the best lacquerware to shop due to its distinctive style and unique dark-red-on-black coloring.
+Again, Chiang Mai has the best lacquerware to shop for due to its distinctive style and unique dark-red-on-black coloring.
 The intricate decoration presents the ancient tradition that once had an impact on the lacquerware industry of Myanmar.
 Vases, cups, and bowls made from wood or woven bamboo are the different forms of lacquerware for your choice.

 1. If you are going to shop for precious gemstones or jewelry, please make business with a reputable dealer.